FleekHQ/fleek-docs/docs/internet-computer-hosting/troubleshooting.md

 # Troubleshooting

 ## Internet Computer-specific Limitations and Common Issues

+### Migrating Site From Alpha Mainnet to Beta Mainnet
+If you originally deploy a static site/app to the Internet Computer's Alpha Mainnet through Fleek, it would have stopped working by now as we migrated to the IC's Beta Mainnet.

+Don't worry!
+It is super easy to redeploy it and get it back live again.
+Visit the Fleek app, go into the **Hosting Tab** and visit the site you want to redeploy.
+Once in the site view, visit the **DEPLOYS** tab, and **trigger a new deploy or retrigger the last deployment**.
+Fleek will rebuild your site and deploy it automatically to Beta Mainnet.

-### File Size and Canister Storage Limit
+### Canister Storage Limit
-Currently, there is a temporary file size and storage limitation involved in Internet Computer canisters.
+Currently, there is a storage limitation involved in Internet Computer canisters.
 There is an approximate 2.5GB total canister storage limit (meaning, your entire repository can't go above that number).

-Secondly, there is a 2MB per-file size limit, independently of the total storage utilized on the canister.
-Usually, this doesn't affect **static sites**.
-However, it might affect files included and utilized in the website, such as **images, videos, gifs, audio**, or any file with tendency to go above 1MB.
-Media, naturally, is the most affected.
+This storage might be increased during the Internet Computer's development

-To bypass this issue, you can **host and store files in Fleek's IPFS storage** and embed them into your IC hosted site with their public URL.
+A quick trick to bypass this issue, if you face it, is to **host and store files in Fleek's IPFS storage** and embed them into your IC hosted site with their public URL.
 View our Storage [(documentation)](https://docs.fleek.co/storage/storage-app/) for more information.

 ## Build Troubleshooting Tips